airnub/airnub-site/README.md

    cp .env.example apps/speckit/.env.local
    ```

-3. Start the local Supabase services and capture the generated keys:
+3. The devcontainer post-start hook automatically runs `supabase start` and `pnpm db:env:local` so the Docker services boot and every `.env.local` file picks up the current keys.
+If you need to refresh them later (for example, after `supabase stop`), rerun:

    ```bash
    supabase start
    pnpm db:env:local
    ```

-   The script reads the local Supabase status and writes the keys into each `.env.local` file automatically.
    Set `NEXT_PUBLIC_SUPABASE_URL` to the forwarded Codespace URL for port **54321** (for example, `https://<codespace-id>-54321.app.github.dev`) so that browser requests reach the local Supabase API.
 Keep the Postgres connection string values pointing at `127.0.0.1` for server-side access.

 4. Forward the dev servers and Supabase ports:
    * 3000 → Airnub app (`apps/airnub`)